Tyrone county football team

 The Tyrone county football team (/tɪ'roʊn/) represents Tyrone GAA, the county board of the Gaelic Athletic Association, in the Gaelic sport of football.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Ulster Senior Football Championship and the National Football League.

 Tyrone's home ground is Healy Park, Omagh.
-The team's managers are Feargal Logan and Brian Dooher.
+The current team manager is Malachy O'Rourke.
+Their longest-standing and fiercest rivalry is with Armagh, another Ulster-based team and one of Tyrone's geographic neighbors.

 The team last won the Ulster Senior Championship in 2021, the All-Ireland Senior Championship in 2021 and the National League in 2003.